Information Center

 How much people are saving

-• Additional Information: 2019 SCF Chartbook, Median value of retirement accounts for families with holdings.
+• Additional Information: SCF Interactive Chartbook, Median value of retirement accounts for families with holdings.

 How many people are participating

-• U.S. Department of Labor, Bureau of Labor Statistics, “National Compensation Survey: Employee Benefits in the United States, March 2022,” September 2022, Private Industry Tables, Table 2.
-Also: Civilian Workers, Table 2.
+• U.S. Department of Labor, Bureau of Labor Statistics, “National Compensation Survey: Employee Benefits in the United States, March 2023,” September 2023, Retirement Benefits, Table 1.
 The survey distinguishes between access to a retirement plan and participation in the plan.
 This figure includes full-time and part-time private sector workers with access to an employer sponsored 401(k), 403(b), profit-sharing, ESOP or money purchase plan.
 Workers are considered participating in a contributory plan, such as a 401(k), if either they or their employer contributed to the plan and they met the service requirement.
 All workers in noncontributory plans are counted as participating.

 < Back